Galaxias gunaikurnai: Distribution

 At present, only known from one locality, Shaw Creek in the Macalister River catchment of Gippsland in the state of Victoria.
 Limited to a small catchment of about 8 sqkm, however, historic data indicates that the species was previously more widespread in this system, at least a further 12 km downstream during the 1960s.
 The presence of introduced brown trout had reduced the distribution to above a small instream barrier by 2002, and by 2012, trout had colonised above the barrier to the stream's source restricting the Shaw Galaxias to a small side tributary.

+It's very common species in Darjeeling, mostly found in freshwater stream.

 Habitat

 In 2002 only found in one small stream (about 0.6-1.4 m wide and 15-20 cm deep) made up of pools (on average 50 cm deep), glides and riffles over a substrate consisting of bedrock, boulder and cobble.
 Also smaller areas of pebble, coarse gravel and sand.
 The stream is only shaded by the banks and adjacent grasses.
 In winter the area is generally snow covered to varying amounts.